ebenhaj2005/AsblNourSabil/README.md

    - Admins receive emails with form details.

 ### Additional Features
-- Admins can view and manage all submitted contact forms in an admin panel.
-- Basic validation for all user inputs.
+- Users can choose if they  show their username or their name and lastname ont their public profile picture

 ## Installation